Fast End-to-End Trainable Guided Filter: Related Work

-Chen~\etal~\cite{Chen/iccv2017} propose context aggregation networks to accelerate a wide variety of image processing operators, which performed superior to the prior works~\cite{xu2015deep,liu2016learning,chen2016bilateral,johnson2016perceptual,Isola/cvpr2017}, achieving the best results regarding speed and accuracy.
-Our approach is complementary to this method and other similar approaches, which could deliver comparable or better results and runs $10\text{-}100\times$ faster.
+Xu~\etal~\cite{xu2015deep} and Liu~\etal~\cite{liu2016learning} deploy neural networks to generate high-resolution output directly, accelerating the operation by dedicatedly designed network architectures.
+Similarly, Chen~\etal~\cite{Chen/iccv2017} propose context aggregation networks to accelerate a wide variety of image processing operators, which performs superior to the prior works~\cite{xu2015deep,liu2016learning,chen2016bilateral,johnson2016perceptual,Isola/cvpr2017}, achieving the best results regarding speed and accuracy.
+Our approach is complementary to this method, which can deliver comparable or better results and runs $10\text{-}100\times$ faster.

-Compared to the related works, the proposed guided filtering layer could be end-to-end trained with the entire network and generalize well across different tasks ranging from image processing to computer vision, while achieving the state-of-the-art performance on both quality and speed.
+Compared to all the related works, the proposed guided filtering layer can be end-to-end trained with the entire network and generalize well across different tasks ranging from image processing to computer vision, while achieving the state-of-the-art performance in both quality and speed.